t-lm/statdocs/docs/gs_api.md

 ```

-#### Parameters

-- action: 'listSeries'
-- input: { id: 'id' of the parent }

-#### Response:

-There are three different responses:

-- If you are not authorised to access this collection, you will receive an error.
-- If you are authorised to access the collection and children series exist, you will receive a JSON response with an Items object containing all the series.
-- If are authorised to access the collection but the serie does not exist, you will receive an empty object

-The items in the Items array are the same as the Item in getSerie

-## Pushing time series
+## **Pushing time series**

-We recommended you try building a collection and pushing time series first using the web interface.
+Before using the API to create a collection and push time series, we recommended you try doing it on the web first.
 Follow the [documentation](gs_web.md) to understand the main concepts.

-In this tutorial, we will only recap the main steps to:
+Once you have done this, we will only recap the main steps to:

 - Create a collection
 - Add series to the collection